Social Protection: policies, programmes and evidence short course 2017

-These topics will be complemented with topical issues in social protection, which could include taxation and social protection, social protection and graduation and gender- and child-sensitive social protection.
+These topics will be complemented with topical issues in social protection, which could include urban social protection, social protection and graduation and gender- and child-sensitive social protection.
 Case studies and examples will primarily be drawn from experiences in low-income countries.

 Feedback from previous participants includes: